1sonal/StripeBDD/README.md

 ## b.
 Runners

- It consists of DataBuck_BDD_Runner class.
+ It consists of Stripe_BDD_Runner class.
 We can run tests using this test runner file for Cucumber.
 The test runner file should contain the path of the feature file and step definition file that we want to execute.

 ## c.  stepDefs